Special Correspondents: Plot

-News radio journalist Frank Bonneville (Eric Bana) enters a murder scene posing as a cop.
+News radio journalist Frank Bonneville enters a murder scene posing as a cop.
 Getting the details of the crime, he is removed from the premises and, immediately reports the story live on the radio.
-Upon returning to the station, he is applauded by colleagues on getting the story first, but his boss Geoffrey Mallard (Kevin Pollak) warns that if he breaks the law one more time, he'll be fired.
+Upon returning to the station, he is applauded by colleagues on getting the story first, but his boss Geoffrey Mallard warns that if he breaks the law one more time, he'll be fired.

-That night, everyman Ian Finch (Ricky Gervais), also Frank's sound technician, takes his wife Eleanor (Vera Farmiga) to the station's annual ball, but must leave for a stake-out with co-worker Claire Maddox (Kelly Macdonald).
+That night, everyman Ian Finch, also Frank's sound technician, takes his wife Eleanor to the station's annual ball, but must leave for a stake-out with co-worker Claire Maddox.
 Eleanor then meets Frank, who sleeps with her, unaware she is Finch's wife.
 The next day, Mallard puts Frank (and Finch) on a story about an uprising in Ecuador.

 At first, Finch declines because he needs to try to save his marriage, but he later changes his mind.
 At the airport, they realize Finch has accidentally thrown their passports and plane tickets in a garbage truck.
-They return to the city and hide out at a café owned by Spanish couple Brigida and Domingo (America Ferrera and Raúl Castillo), located across from the radio station.
+They return to the city and hide out at a café owned by Spanish couple Brigida and Domingo, located across from the radio station.
 With their help, Frank and Finch fake the war reports in their spare room.

 After Finch and Frank decide the story needs to be bigger, they invent a man named Emilio Santiago Alvarez, who is elusive and closely linked to the war.
 The report alerts Washington, who now fear that Frank and Finch are targets for Alvarez's men.
-Meanwhile, Frank and Finch watch as other media outlets report on Alvarez, including their TV rival John Baker (Benjamin Bratt).
+Meanwhile, Frank and Finch watch as other media outlets report on Alvarez, including their TV rival John Baker.
 Mallard calls Frank, telling them to go to the U.S. embassy in Quito, to be flown home.
 Panicking that they'll be found out, Frank and Finch destroy their SIM cards to not be traced.